cce-uzk/AIChatPageComponent/README.md

 ---

+## Customization for External Use

+**This plugin is designed for University of Cologne's infrastructure.** To adapt it for your organization:

+1. **AI Service Integration**: Modify `/classes/ai/` to integrate with your AI service endpoint
+2. **Authentication**: Update API authentication methods in the AIChat base plugin
+3. **File Processing**: Adjust file handling according to your server capabilities
+4. **Configuration**: Adapt default settings and limits to your requirements
+5. **Testing**: Thoroughly test all functionality with your specific setup

-**Note**: This plugin requires proper configuration of the AIChat base plugin and RAMSES AI service access.
+**Note**: This plugin requires proper configuration of the AIChat base plugin and AI service access.
 Contact your system administrator for setup assistance.